pmnathan/twp-consul-servicemesh/README.md

 ```

 ### Enable Layer 7 Traffic Routing
-Layer 7 Configuration files are stored in the Consul VM under the  `l7config' folder. the Following commands can be used to enable L7 traffic routing...
+Layer 7 Configuration files are stored in the Consul VM under the  `l7config` folder.
+The following commands can be used to enable L7 traffic routing...

 Enter the consul VM
 ```